Skip to main content

 Must-Try Dishes: Steamed Dark Meat Bowl (Khao Man Gai), Spicy Fried Chicken Bowl, Roasted Chicken Bowl

-What makes it special: A Thai-style chicken-and-rice shop built around customizable khao man gai bowls.
+What Makes it Special: A Thai-style chicken-and-rice shop built around customizable khao man gai bowls.

 $$ Financial District Vietnamese, Pho